Building trust in target groups for ALUM treatment - an effective, yet misunderstood method for water quality improvement

 The biggest risk for failure of the project would be insufficient phosphorus binding, which does not mean the recreation place is lost, meaning eutrophication will not be prevented as much as possible.
 There is also a risk that the external input of nutrients like phosphorus is still too high, and this would cause a future build-up of excess phosphorus in the sediment once again.
 This is why we model the water quality in the lake.
 This allows us to determine where nutrients like phosphorus enter the lake, either from the outside or from the sediment where legacy phosphorus has accumulated in the past.

-Why nature-friendly and risk-free mechanical cleaning methods are not chosen to clean the lake?
+Why are nature-friendly and risk-free mechanical cleaning methods not chosen to clean the lake?

 Mechanical treatment methods (such as removing sediment) are much more expensive and could have a significant impact on the area around the lake, especially if there are lots of big trees around the lake, a beach, a children’s playground etc. In addition, a lot of benthic invertebrates (e.g. crustaceans that live in the sediment), are removed from the lake.
 Benthic invertebrates are an important part of the lake, for example as food for fish.

 The sediment environment of the lake is very dynamic.
-Is it possible to quantify everything and predict all the circumstances?
+Is it really possible to quantify everything and predict all the circumstances?

 Could treatment be started in the autumn rather than during the swimming season?

-The treatment requires certain weather conditions (a temperature of at least 10 degrees in the water and before phosphorus intake by algae occurs), so spring is the earliest time when it can be started, the period at the end of April to the beginning of May, has been chosen so that treatment is already completed during the active swimming season (summer).
+The treatment requires certain weather conditions (a temperature of at least 10 degrees in water and before phosphorus intake by algae occurs), so spring is the earliest time when it can be started, the period at the end of April to the beginning of May, has been chosen so that treatment is already completed during the active swimming season (summer).
 Treatment will not restrict swimming.
-People should not swim while the lake is having a treatment boat moving in the water (due to safety conditions as the boat is large), but otherwise, there are no restrictions.
+People should not swim while the lake is having a treatment boat moving in the water (due to safety conditions as the boat is large), but otherwise there are no restrictions.

 Why has a “chemical” method been chosen for the care of a socially important lake, which nevertheless involves risk rather than mechanical lake treatment methods?
 The chemical effect is irreversible.

 Mineral compounds will be used when applying the ALUM concept method.
-Although aluminum salts like Alum are technically chemical (or salt) solutions, once added to the water, a mineral is forming that binds permanently with phosphorus.
-There are, however, risks in any method. but these can be minimized for the ALUM method.
-There is also a general risk that these types of methods are less effective than expected, which is also a risk in the ALUM concept method.
+Although aluminium salts like Alum are technically chemical (or salt) solutions, once added to the water, a mineral is formed that binds permanently with phosphorus.
+There are, however, risks with any method, but these can be minimized for the ALUM method.
+There is also a general risk that these types of methods are less effective than expected, which is also a risk in ALUM concept method.
 This is why we model the lake as well before treatment.
-The mechanical lake treatment method for sediment removal is financially demanding and therefore not available to all municipalities.

 Have there been increased levels of phosphorus in Lake Velnezers (the lake chosen for treatment in Latvia)?